 LSU rushing offense vs. Auburn rushing defense

-LSU passing offense vs. Auburn passing defense
+LSU passing offense vs. Auburn pass defense

 Auburn rushing offense vs. LSU rushing defense